qusers/Q/tutorials/Tyk2/README.md

 ## Restraint setting

 Another important configuration flag is the `--restraint_method`, or `-rest` for short.
-This configuration controls the way atoms from the two molecular topologies are restrained together within the sampling time.
+This configuration controls which atoms are "mapped" as equivalent.
+Mapped atoms among the two different molecular topologies will have a restraint force applied to them during the simulation whenever the distance between them exceeeds a certain threshold.

 As opposed to the single topology scheme, where the ligands involved in the perturbation share both physical and "dummy" atoms used to introduce forces in the system according to the lambda parameter, QligFEP uses a dual topology scheme.
 There, atom types are not allowed to change types or parameters.
 Instead, all atoms partially interact with the environment, having their potentials scaled according to the lambda parameter ([Bieniek et al. 2023](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01596)).